simonehagey/orbdot/docs/source/getting_started.rst

 ,directories containing the data, important parameters for the nested sampling algorithms such as the desired sampler (``"nestle"`` or ``"multinest"``), the prior (``"prior"``), the number of live points, and the evidence tolerance.

+For more detail on the fit settings, see XX
+For more detail on the priors, see XX

 .. code-block::